Crater Of Diamonds State Park ‘Superman’ Diamond Find For Teenage Boy

 When you head to a baseball tournament with your parents, you don’t usually expect to come home with a diamond.
 But that’s exactly what happened to 14-year-old Kalel Langford after a post-game visit to Crater of Diamonds State Park in Arkansas.
-According to local news outlet KTLA, the family wanted to have the experience of hunting for a diamond at the Arkansas park, even though they didn’t believe they’d actually find a real diamond.
+According to local news outlet ktla.com, the family wanted to have the experience of hunting for a diamond at the Arkansas park, even though they didn’t believe they’d actually find a real diamond.

 As the outlet points out, “with a name like Crater of Diamonds, visitors to the Arkansas state park have high expectations,” but the search is almost as much fun as the find.
 WPTV writes that when the teenager saw a “glimmering brown stone” just sitting there surrounded by unremarkable stones and pebbles “near a stream,” he liked it and wanted to hang on to it.